hdShang/arxiv-daily/docs/cs-CV/2025-09-26/papers/250922631v1-labeling-copilot-a-deep-research-agent-for-automated-data-curation-i.md

 ---
 layout: default
-title: LABELING COPILOT: A Deep Research Agent for Automated Data Curation in Computer Vision
+title: "LABELING COPILOT: A Deep Research Agent for Automated Data Curation in Computer Vision"
 ---

 # LABELING COPILOT: A Deep Research Agent for Automated Data Curation in Computer Vision